Health and Travel Alerts Learn More Left arrow

 Anse Chastanet

-Relax in one of the most tranquil and scenic beaches on the island at Anse Chastanet.
+Relax on one of the most tranquil and scenic beaches on the island at Anse Chastanet.
 Located in a cove just north of Soufriere, this stretch of serene sand is regarded as one of the best beaches in St. Lucia.
-Lounge on the dark, volcanic sand with calm seas lapping your feet as you gaze at the tropical mountains and bright blue ocean.
-Take in the unique sight of the rock formation emerging from the water.
+Lounge on the volcanic black sand with calm seas lapping your feet as you gaze at the tropical mountains and bright blue ocean.

-Popular with snorkelers and divers, Anse Chastanet is home to a vibrant coral reef and sea walls with drop-offs that provide ideal hideaways for lively marine life.
+Popular with snorkelers and divers, Anse Chastanet Beach is home to a vibrant coral reef and sea walls with drop-offs that provide ideal hideaways for lively marine life.
 You may even spot some sea turtles swimming along with you.
-Search for seashells as you stroll the sugary sand, then fill up on authentic Caribbean barbeque and tropical drinks to bring your St. Lucia beach day full circle.
+Search for seashells as you stroll the shoreline, then fill up on authentic Caribbean barbecue and tropical drinks to bring your St. Lucia beach day full circle.

 La Toc Beach